FurryCoders/FALocalRepo/README.md

 **Warning**: You need to set the the theme to 'beta' on FurAffinity<br>
 **Warning**: On windows safe exit does NOT work

+## Introduction
+This program was born with the desire to provide a relatively easy-to-use method for FA users to download submissions that they care about from the forum.
+At the moment its a little more than a text interface in a terminal window with only basic search functionality, a GUI will be hopefully added in the near future.

+When a submission is downloaded all its informations (except for the comments) are downloaded into a database located in the same folder the program is launched in.
+The file (artwork, story, audio, etc...) and the description are instead saved in separate files inside a folder named 'FA.files' which contains all submissions in a tiered structure based on their ID (e.g submission '3704554' will be saved in the folder 'FA.files/0/3/704/0003704554').
+A backup informations txt is also saved with the description and file, it contains the basic informations and is there for safety (in case the database is accidentally deleted).
+For a guide on the database structure see `Database` below.

 ## Usage
 Use the provided binaries or build your own (build instructions at the end)